oddgr8/config/README.md

 This was written long after actually setting up the environment so in case you find anything missing or incorrect while running this, please update here.

 - Install [iterm2](https://iterm2.com/).
+- Iterm2 > Settings > General > Preferences > Enable "Load preferences from custom URL or folder" > Point it to the iterm2 folder of this repo
+- Iterm2 > Settings > Profiles > Other Actions > Import JSON Profile > select the profile in iterm2 folder of this repo
+- Iterm2 > Settings > Profiles > Window > Change background image to Background.jpg from this repo
 - Install [oh-my-zsh](https://ohmyz.sh/). \
   `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
 - Install [powerlevel10k](https://github.com/romkatv/powerlevel10k). \